Esri/insights-scripting-guide/README.md

 Tip:  On windows, run ```ipconfig``` and reference the Iv4 address to get the IP address.
 On mac, run ```ipconfig getifaddr en0``` and note the address.

+#### Seeing any other setup or connection issues?

+If you encounter any issue which you are unable to troubleshoot, please open your developer tools and see if there are any error messages in the console and create an issue on the repo with the error message.
+We will get back to you as soon as possible with a possible solution.

+Tip: To open Developer tools of the web browsers, use ```Shift + Ctrl + I``` on Windows and ```Option + Cmd + I``` on Mac.

 ## Get Insights Desktop